-Source: Strategic Plan (2008-2014), analysis by Maas Companies
+Source: Strategic Plan (2008-2014), analysis by Maas Companies maintain growth, programs will encounter ups and downs in their enrollments, budgets, and industry demands.

 A tentative five-year projection of FTES reflecting the previously described growth model would result in 329 additional FTES to be housed in five years.
 If the College were to grow at 3% per year for the next 5 years, then 4,933 FTES would have to be housed.